PoulWalcker/faucet/README.md

-# Memorable GTON NFT
+# Faucet

-This is a contract for memorable GTON Capital NFTs which are distributed as raffle prizes or for special achievements, which will be used throughout our ecosystem to provide some benefits for the holders
+This is a Faucet contract for testnet

 ```shell
 npx hardhat accounts